Studies of Links between Autism and Environmental Exposures, including Infant Feeding

 It doesn’t require a high concentration of pesticides in water to raise the concentrations in fish to high levels.
 It is relevant to look at “bioconcentration factors” in fish for dicofol, which was one of the two pesticides most used in the fields in the area of the Roberts et al. study above, and is still in use in the U.S. as of 2015.
 (The bioconcentration factor in this case is the concentration of a substance in the fish in relation to its concentration in the surrounding water.http://www.epa.gov/ocspp/pubs/frs/publications/OPPTS_Harmonized/850_Ecological_Effects_Test_Guidelines/Drafts/850-1730.pdf) Three common species of fish have been found to have bioconcentration factors for dicofol of 6,100 to 25,000.Item 4 in Working group on dicofol under the POPs Review Committee of the Stockholm Convention: Dicofol, 2nd Draft Risk Profile, at http://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=21&ved=0CB0QFjAAOBRqFQoTCImv9qbA8cYCFccyiAodmlkMgA&url=http%3A%2F%2Fchm.pops.int%2FPortals%2F0%2Fdownload.aspx%3Fd%3DUNEP-POPS-POPRC10CO-draftRP-Dicofol-20150320.En.doc&ei=Yv-wVYn2IcfloASas7GACA&usg=AFQjCNH8vtzEAnfGFQmd-6omqY7AaeG7jg&sig2=DMwWTQHgsP-eiCYqFmi8pg Those are increases in concentration that apparently result from the fish merely existing in water with low concentrations of pesticides, not counting the additions from pesticides contained in the food consumed by the fish.

 People should not feel protected from pesticides in seafood by means of FDA inspections.
-In a report by the U.S. Government Accountability Office about FDA inspections of imported seafood, it was pointed out that “in fiscal year 2009, FDA tested about 0.1 percent of all imported seafood products for drug residues” (that is one out of 1,000); and this entire large report said nothing about testing for pesticides, United States Government Accountability Office: GAO-11-286, Seafood Safety: FDA Needs to Improve Oversight of Imported Seafood and Better Leverage Limited Resources, Report to Congressional Requesters: April 2011, at http://www.gao.gov/assets/320/317734.pdf even though that would have been logically closely related to inspection for other hazardous substances, if pesticides were in fact checked for by the FDA.
+In a report by the U.S. Government Accountability Office about FDA inspections of imported seafood, it was pointed out that “in fiscal year 2009, FDA tested about 0.1 percent of all imported seafood products for drug residues” (that is one out of 1,000); and this entire large report said nothing about testing for pesticides, United States Government Accountability Office: GAO-11-286, Seafood Safety: FDA Needs to Improve Oversight of Imported Seafood and Better Leverage Limited Resources, Report to Congressional Requesters: April 2011, at http://www.gao.gov/assets/320/317734.pdf even though that would have been logically closely related to inspection for other hazardous substances.
 Similarly, in over 4000 words of testimony to Congress in 2008 entitled, “Chinese Seafood Imports,” a deputy director of the FDA made no mention whatever of the words “pesticide” or “insecticide;” by comparison, “drug” or “drugs” was said 17 times, along with multiple references to each of various specific drugs.U.S.
 Food & Drug Administration, Testimony, Chinese Seafood Imports, Statement of Don Kraemer, Deputy Director, Office of Food Safety, U.S. Food and Drug Administration, before U.S. and China Economic and Security Review Commission, April 25, 2008 accessed at http://www.fda.gov/newsevents/testimony/ucm115243.htm Aside from that, a July, 2015 search on the FDA’s website for “inspection of seafood imports” brings up the following relevant results:

-a) Congressional testimony about “Safety of Chinese Imports,” that mentioned “drug” or “drugs” 24 times but did not mention pesticides even once.U.S.
+a) Other Congressional testimony about “Safety of Chinese Imports” that mentioned “drug” or “drugs” 24 times but did not mention pesticides even once.U.S.
 Food & Drug Administration, Testimony, Safety of Chinese Imports, Statement of Murray M. Lumpkin, M.D., Deputy Commissioner for International and Special Program before the Senate Committee on Commerce, Science & Transportation July 18 , 2007 at http://www.fda.gov/newsevents/testimony/ucm110728.htm

 b) A 2008 statement by the FDA reported examining or sampling 1.2% of seafood imports in FY 2007; “drug” or “drugs” is mentioned 73 times, and pesticides are mentioned only two times (presumably in regard to checking for only six pesticides -- see below).
 FDA, Protecting and Promoting Your Health, Enhanced Aquaculture and Seafood Inspection, Report to Congress, November 20, 2008, Andrew C. von Eschenbach, M.D., Commissioner of Food and Drugs, at http://www.fda.gov/food/guidanceregulation/guidancedocumentsregulatoryinformation/seafood/ucm150954.htm